-- Supervise staff, provide training and development opportunities, ensure work is prioritized and performed effectively, and evaluate performance in an objective and positive manner. - Effectively use computer systems, software applications relevant to work performed, and modern business equipment to perform a variety of work tasks. - Review Engineering Plans and Specifications. - Analyze and evaluate complex water quality and environmental legislation and regulations. - Coordinate District resources in a multi-disciplinary approach to formulating responses to proposed legislation and regulatory issues. - Analyze complex technical and administrative problems. - Make clear, concise and effective written, graphic and oral presentations of complex and/or controversial information. - Establish and maintain effective working relationships with regulatory and legislative agencies, special interest groups and others contacted in the course of the work. - Develop work standards policies and procedures; evaluate personnel needs; establish and maintain effective working relationships. - Develop scope of work for a complex technical work, contract administration, review and provide input and direction to the work of consultants as needed. - Plan, develop and oversee the work of staff involved in water quality research, laboratory and field investigation activities. - Manage personnel, budgets and work collaboratively with other departments.
+- Operate a networked personal computer, work from remote locations, use latptops, ipads, smartphones in accomplishing daily tasks. - · Review Engineering Plans and Specifications. - Analyze and evaluate complex water quality and environmental legislation and regulations. - Coordinate District resources in a multi-disciplinary approach to formulating responses to proposed legislation and regulatory issues. - Analyze complex technical and administrative problems. - Make clear, concise and effective written, graphic and oral presentations of complex and/or controversial information. - Establish and maintain effective working relationships with regulatory and legislative agencies, special interest groups and others contacted in the course of the work. - Develop work standards policies and procedures; evaluate personnel needs; establish and maintain effective working relationships. - Develop scope of work for a complex technical work, contract administration, review and provide input and direction to the work of consultants as needed.